An Official Website of the Commonwealth of Kentucky

-Low head dams are usually marked with “keep out” buoys or “danger” signs above and below.
-Low head dams pose an even greater danger due to the fact that they are not as recognizable, especially when water is flowing over them.
-It is this flow of water over the dam that creates a “boil” on the lower side.
+Low-head dams are usually marked with “keep out” buoys or “danger” signs above and below.
+Low-head dams pose an even greater danger due to the fact that they are not as recognizable, especially when water is flowing over them.
+This flow of water over the dam creates a “boil” on the lower side.
 Boaters risk almost certain death if caught in this turbulence.

 Boaters should be alert for these structures.
 Dams are either conventional or "low head" type.
 Conventional dams are easily recognizable with their spillways and power installations.

-Kentucky law prohibits boats from operating within restricted areas as posted above or below navigation, power generating or flood control dams.
+Kentucky law prohibits boats from operating within restricted areas as posted above or below the navigation, power generating, or flood control dams.

 No fish is worth risking your life.
 Be aware of trespassing and danger zones.
 Wear a PFD when entering any area above or below a dam.

-It is against the law to operate a boat or vessel including personal watercraft, manipulate water skis, surfboard or other similar device while intoxicated or under the influence of any other substance that impairs one’s driving ability.
+It is against the law to operate a boat or vessel, including personal watercraft, manipulate water skis, surfboards, or other similar devices while intoxicated or under the influence of any other substance that impairs one’s driving ability.
 Any person who operates a vessel on Kentucky waters is considered to have given consent to a test or tests to determine his alcohol concentration or the presence of other drugs.
 The tests shall be administered at the direction of a law enforcement officer who has probable cause to believe that the operator is intoxicated.
-An operator refusing the test shall be in violation of the law and subject to the same penalties.
+An operator refusing the test is in violation of the law and will be subject to the same penalties.

 Anyone who operates a boat, PWC, skis, surfboard or similar device while intoxicated with a blood alcohol level of 0.08 or higher or while under the influence of any substance that impairs the operator’s driving ability may be subject to fines and possible jail time if convicted.